M66B/FairEmail/docs/FAQ-sv-rSE.md

 Requested features should:

-* vara användbar för de flesta användare
+* be useful to most people
-* inte komplicera användningen av FairEmail
+* not complicate the usage of FairEmail
-* passar in i filosofin i FairEmail (integritetsorienterad, säkerhetsorienterad)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)
-* följa gemensamma standarder (IMAP, SMTP, etc)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long run feasible.